-Join the Department of Music at Boise State University for its fall choral concert.
+Join the Boise State University Symphony Orchestra for one of its four major orchestral concerts of the year.
 Admission is $7 for adults, $5 for seniors.
-Children, BSU faculty, staff and students with ID are admitted for free.
-All proceeds fund BSU music scholarships.
-Tickets will be available at the door.
+Children, non-BSU students of any age (with ID) and BSU faculty, staff and students with ID are admitted for free.
+All concert proceeds fund BSU Music Scholarships.

 Educated: A Memoir author Tara Westover will speak at an event hosted by The Cabin.
 Westover is a New York Times best-selling author in the U.K. Born in Idaho to a father opposed to public education, she never attended school.
 She spent her days working in her father’s junkyard or stewing herbs for her mother, a self-taught herbalist and midwife.

 The Old Idaho Penitentiary is offering a unique alternative to roses or chocolates this Valentine’s Day.
 Snuggle up or find the true meaning of “ball and chain.”
 Visitors can read ‘Love’ Stories from the Penitentiary; play games like Match-In’ Mates, Honey Bee Heist and Pin the Rose on the Gardener; and enjoy complimentary hot chocolate and tea.